I was recently invited to speak at The Law Society’s Law Management Section conference. My topic was “Getting value from IT investments”.

 The first meeting of Baskerville Drummond’s Networking Forum for Business & IT Leaders will take place on the 23rd October 2018 (9:30am – 16:30pm).

-Hosted by our friends Protiviti at their London office in the Shard, will focus on Practice Management Systems with the following key note sessions: –
+Hosted by our friends Protiviti at their London office in the Shard, will focus on Practice Management Systems with the following agenda: –

-- Managing Change – Andrew Thomson (ex-Hunt & Coombs CEO) and Derek Cummings (Protiviti) will consider how to prepare a Law firm for a significant change project and present a real-world example of a change program.
+- 11:30 The Theory of Change and Delivering Law Firm Transformation– Andrew Thomson (ex-Hunt & Coombs CEO) and Derek Cummings (Protiviti) will consider how to prepare a Law firm for a significant change project and present a real-world example of a change program.

 To register interest in this initiative please complete the following form :-